Our Core Values

 Zero waste shipping isn't just about using recycled cardboard & paper wrapping.
 Our padded mailers are made from recycled materials and are recyclable, but we also try to reuse any existing cardboard boxes that come our way--especially for odd-shaped or larger items.

-This may mean reusing boxes from family or friends but does NOT mean we necessarily endorse that particular company (i.e. if we occasionally reuse a cardboard box with paper tape from Amazon because our neighbor had extras he didn't want, our goal is to save resources and doesn't mean we're affiliated with or promoting them).
+This may mean reusing boxes from family or friends but it does NOT mean we necessarily endorse that particular company (i.e. if we occasionally reuse a cardboard box with paper tape from Amazon because our neighbor had extras, our goal is to save resources and doesn't mean we're affiliated with or promoting them).

 5.)
 Vintage style, not vintage values.

-Our goal is to provide vintage-inspired solutions for low waste living that are based on how folks lived their daily lives without plastic in the past, because plastic isn't that old and we can likely get along fine without most of it.
+Our goal is to provide vintage-inspired solutions for low waste living that are based on how folks lived their daily lives without plastic in the past, because disposable single-use plastic isn't that old and we can likely get along fine without most of it (obv., medical, health and other plastics are different).
 There are many beautiful vintage & secondhand items that have quite a bit of life left in them and need not be forsaken to landfills in favor of the latest trends.

 Thus, what we value is vintage design, color, decor, clothes, and home goods from the perspective of appreciating items that were handcrafted, unique, beautiful, made of high quality, durable, and reusable.
 But we do not mistake this for--nor do we support--historic values, mentalities, or modes of operation that promoted oppression, injustice, environmental degradation, or pollution.